uhasker/getting-things-done-in-next-js/src/chapter6/03-hyperlinks-and-images.md

 - the browser doesn't support the image type
 - the user has turned off images to reduce data transfer

-Additionally search engines will usually look at the `alt` attributes of images when processing your web page.
+Additionally, search engines will usually look at the `alt` attributes of images when processing your web page.

 You should therefore _always_ include the `alt` attribute for every image you serve.

 > The `alt` attribute is a typical example of semantically correct HTML.
-> Sure, your page will usually look right even if you don't use it, but the user experience for some users will be much worse.
+> Sure, your page will usually look right even if you don't use it, but the user experience for some users (including search engines) will be much worse.

 ### Image Links